xt0fer/SolnZipRISC1/README.md

 ### To RECAP

-- 16 registers: 32-bits wide named x0 to xF (PC is xF, IR is xE) (x0 is ALWAYS zero)
+- 16 registers: 32-bits wide named x0 to xF  (x0 is ALWAYS zero)
   - numbered 0 to 15
+  - x1 is used for RA
+  - xF is PC
+  - xE is IR
+  - x8, x9, xA
 - memory: 0x0000 - 0xFFFF (16K words!! (or 64Kbytes))
 - I/O: input/output (special registers)
 - instruction: 4 bytes, numbered 0, 1, 2, 3